NuevoFoundation/workshops/content/english/linux-basics/activity-9.md

 ---
-title: "Activity 9 - Remove the Bad File."
+title: "Activity 9 - Remove the Bad File"
 description: "Use Linux commands to remove the bad file and directory."
 date: 2020-07-08
 weight: 12
-translationKey: "linux-basics-activity-9"
 ---

 *So `malware.sh` is definitely a bad file, so we should probably remove it and the directory holding it!*